superepicninjaswag/favorite-movies/README.md

-This project demonstrates basic proficiency with HTML and CSS.
+A simple webpage I made to relearn HTML and CSS basics.